 - Tailgating.
-When a driver tailgates, he's violating the traffic rule to maintain a safe distance, or the "three second rule" of space between vehicles.
-Tailgating makes it impossible to slow down or stop suddenly, or see around large vehicles in front of them such as buses or tractor-trailers.
+When a driver tailgates, he's violating the traffic rule to maintain a safe distance or the "three-second rule" of space between vehicles.
+Tailgating makes it impossible to slow down, stop suddenly, or see around large vehicles such as buses or tractor-trailers.

 - Distracted Driving.
 Distracted driving practices—such as looking at a GPS, talking on a cellphone, and texting—take an individual's eyes and mind off his driving.
 In the event of a sudden traffic change, or if the motorist ahead needs to stop suddenly, there's no time to respond safely to avoid a collision.

 - Drowsy Driving.
 Fatigue affects your skills behind the wheel in similar ways to drunk driving.
-Even worse, a person could drift off and not realize the vehicle in front has stopped or slowed down, increasing the likelihood of a crash.
+Even worse, a person could drift off and not realize the vehicle in front has stopped or slowed down.

 - Not Driving for Weather Conditions.
 No matter what the posted speed limit is, drivers must slow down for heavy rain, ice, fog, and other hazardous weather conditions.
 Failure to do so puts everyone at risk and increases the chances of a multi-car collision.